This post may contain affiliate links.

 Check Gutters

-Gutters and downspouts helps to direct rain and melting snow away from your home to help prevent water infiltration.
-On a monthly basis, check your gutters for signs of leaves or other obstructions, and fix any clogs or improper drainage.
-You should reach out to a professional for help clearing gutters or repairing any damage.
+Gutters and downspouts direct rain and melting snow away from your home to prevent water infiltration.
+On a monthly basis, check your gutters for signs of leaves or other obstructions and fix any clogs or improper drainage.
+You should also reach out to a professional for help clearing gutters or repairing any damage.

 Walk Through Your Entire Property

-Each month, check any rarely used spaces, such as the attic or under a raised deck.
-Look for evidence of insects, rodents, rot, leaks or mold to identify developing problems early.
+Check any rarely used spaces, such as the attic or under a raised deck, each month.
+Look for evidence of insects, rodents, rot, leaks, or mold to identify developing problems early.

 Inspect Your Plumbing for Leaks